-Welcome to month 2 of 12 Months Of Metal!
-This month, Kim shares tutorials and top tips on using a jewellers saw.
+This month, Kim shares tutorials and top tips on how to use a jewellers saw.

 Watch Kim's tutorials throughout February below and find all the jewellery supplies you need with Kernowcraft.

 Kim shares a breakdown of the many saw frames and saw blades to choose from.
-She also shows the best technique to attach saw blades, drawing your design onto metal and then using a saw to cut the shape out.
+While also showing you the best technique to attach saw blades, how to draw your design onto metal and how to use a saw to cut the shape out.

 "I use 4/0 blades 90% of the time but you can find metal piercing charts online that tell you the recommended saw blade size for the thickness of metal you are cutting and the smallest drill bit you could use if you needed to thread the saw blade into your metal to pierce internal shapes.
 The general rule is the blade should have at least 3 teeth touching the thickness of the metal at all times."